Kid Rooms

 The IKEA Toddler Bed That Saved the Day

-Enter: the twin KURA reversible bed from IKEA, the perfect bunk/lofted look for toddler, preschooler, and little kids, alike.
 One of my best friends who lives in Brooklyn with her husband and two daughters let me know that she was [anxiously] awaiting a “back in stock” notification from IKEA for this super-cool kids KURA bed.
-So, when I checked the website and it said we could pick it up from the IKEA store just a couple towns over from us (in New Jersey) that day, I added to my cart ASAP.
-You could say that it was a total impulse buy, but given how much we’ve loved it, I’m totally OK with that.
+So, when I checked the website and it said we could pick it up from the IKEA store just a couple towns over from us that day, I added it to my cart ASAP.

-Here’s my honest review of the IKEA KURA, which is oh-so-loved by parents on Pinterest.
+Here’s my honest review of the IKEA KURA, which is also oh-so-loved by parents on Pinterest.

 Credit: Danielle Halibey

-What I Love About IKEA’s KURA Toddler Bed
+What Else to Love About the IKEA Toddler Bed

-For my bestie in Brooklyn, the KURA was clutch because the lofted configuration helped maximize space and give each of her girls a fun place to sleep in their New York City home.
+• It creates space.
+For my bestie in Brooklyn, the KURA was clutch because the lofted configuration helped maximize space and give each of her girls a fun place to sleep.
 We didn’t necessarily need to stretch our space, but it did give my son more room for activities.
 His Paw Patrol towers (both the OG pup headquarters and the one from the movie), his trampoline, and all of his Hot Wheels tracks take up residence without looking completely cluttered on his floor.

-Like I said earlier, the KURA bed has become a huge “hack” muse for interior designers and creative, DIY-determined parents, so if you count yourself among them, you can undoubtedly find a way to personalize the design for your own kids.
-The simple wooden framework lends itself to infinite accessorizing, from lantern stringing to curtain hanging, and the stark white panels offer a brilliant blank canvas for a paint or stencil job, wallpaper, decals, washi tape, bunting banners, etc. You can pop out the paneling if you want to lean into what’s appealing about stripped-down Scandinavian design or you can add more accoutrements, texture, or coverage options via tents or canopies or added layers of wood to devise an entirely-new and impossibly-unique look.
+• It’s a blank slate.
+The simple wooden framework lends itself to infinite accessorizing, from lantern stringing to curtain hanging.
+The stark white panels offer a brilliant blank canvas for a paint or stencil job, wallpaper, decals, washi tape, bunting banners, etc. You can pop out the paneling if you want to lean into what’s appealing about stripped-down Scandinavian design or you can add more accoutrements, texture, or coverage options to devise an entirely-new and impossibly-unique look.

 Credit: Danielle Halibey

-We’ve purchased plenty of IKEA furniture over the years, from sectional sofas and bedroom sets for ourselves to drop-leaf designs for the kitchen and arts and craft tables for the kids’ playroom.
-My husband has always assembled things himself, using the retailer’s pictured instructions, but he confessed that putting this one together was “a BEAST and took much longer than most IKEA pieces have in the past.”
+• It was a beast to assemble.
+We’ve purchased plenty of IKEA furniture over the years and my husband has always assembled things himself.
+But he confessed that putting this one together was “a BEAST and took much longer than most IKEA pieces have in the past.”

 Credit: Danielle Halibey

-Should You Jump On the KURA Toddler Bed Bandwagon?
+Should You Jump On the IKEA KURA Toddler Bed Bandwagon?

 Survey says: yes!
-Despite the longer-than-average assembly time and task at hand (which you can easily outsource to an IKEA-aligned TaskRabbit to install if it’s in your budget) the bed went above and beyond our expectations.
+Despite the longer-than-average assembly time (which you can easily outsource to an IKEA-aligned TaskRabbit to install if it’s in your budget) the bed went above and beyond our expectations.
 And not just because the coordinating dinosaur duvet matched amazingly with our prehistoric appliques from The Lovely Wall

 We moved in early August after welcoming our third and final babe, and my son will soon be “leveling up” to an actual bunk bed — leaving his KURA to his little sis.
 But the bed was a fantastic step-up from toddler living for him and a great “can we deal with our baby sleeping high up” try-out for us.